 Food waste is a serious environmental problem and contributes significantly to overall greenhouse gas emissions (GHGs) in the U.S. and around the world.
 That's why Georgia College implemented a food organics composting program in 2017.
 Using grant funds from the Sustainability Fee Program, GC purchased a 6 cubic yard in-vessel composting machine and constructed a dedicated composting site to divert campus-generated food waste from the landfill.
 The site is located off of GA HWY 49 and is a short drive from Main Campus.
-Individuals or groups can request an educational tour of the site anytime by completing the Campus Sustainability Tour online registration form.
+Individuals or groups can request an educational tour of the site anytime by contacting the Office of Sustainability.

 Georgia College constructed a campus garden in 2015 to provide an outdoor learning environment for students, faculty, and staff.
-The GC Garden is a 3,500 sq. ft. permaculture garden, which means we do not apply any pesticides, herbicides, or artificial fertilizers.
+The West Campus Garden is a 3,500 sq. ft. permaculture garden, which means we do not apply any pesticides, herbicides, or artificial fertilizers.
 Instead, we continuously research and apply best practices and alternative methods for organic gardening techniques such as natural weed suppression, organic pesticides for pest deterrence, and using campus-generated compost as an organic fertilizer.
-The GC Garden is located on West Campus at the end of the Samprone Trail cul-de-sac.
-Individuals or groups can request an educational tour of the GC Garden anytime by completing the Campus Sustainability Tour online registration form.
+The garden is located on West Campus at the end of the Samprone Trail cul-de-sac.
+Individuals or groups can request an educational tour of the West Campus Garden anytime by contacting the Office of Sustainability.

 Move-In & Move-Out Waste Reduction Campaigns